 Publishers work with supply-side platforms (SSPs), either directly or through an ad management company (like AdThrive!).
-SSPs is where publishers offer the ad spaces they have available, optimize ad placements, and more.
+SSPs are where publishers offer the ad spaces they have available, optimize ad placements, and more.

-In the middle, DSPs and SSPs meet up, often via an ad exchange, to bring advertisers and publishers together to handle supply and demand.
+DSPs and SSPs meet up in the middle, often via an ad exchange, to bring advertisers and publishers together to handle supply and demand.